Nesvilab/FragPipe/docs/tutorial_tmt.md

 `--keepold --static --fragppmtol 15 --em 1 --nions b --mods STY:79.966331,M:15.9949 --minprob 0.5`

 where modification masses are specified with their respective modified residues.
+Modification masses specified here for PTM-Prophet should exactly match those set in the Variable modifications section of the MSFragger tab.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/tmt-validation.png)